InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 Install dependencies.

+*If you use PyCharm, you don’t need to run this command, PyCharm installs all dependencies automatically*

 ```bash
   pip install -r requirements.txt
 ```

-Modify the [environment variables](https://github.com/InstaZDLL/FlaskWebS#environment-variables) in the.env file.
+**[Linux only]** Modify the [environment variables](https://github.com/InstaZDLL/FlaskWebS#environment-variables) in the.env file.

+*Note : if you are on windows, just edit the file with notepad or other text editing tool*

 ```bash
   nano .env